kavanagh21/TifyVBNET/README.md

 # TifyVBNET
 Tify is an application for the automated rejection of image frames based on scoring techniques.
 Included is a basic instruction set that should help you in the installation and operation of this application.
 ## Installing the application
-The application can run either by downloading this project and running using Visual Studio, or installed via the ClickToRun installer in the /compiledSetup folder.
+The application can run either by downloading this project and running using Visual Studio, or installed via a ClickToRun installer which is available here: https://www.dropbox.com/sh/95s5f1h1qbamq1v/AACNe8nSrJEWI3Br7kFdF7rla?dl=0.
 ## Basic usage
 Tify is designed to help select good and bad images from a stack of images.
 The primary use is for detecting and removing motion afflicted frames in large image stacks, although technically the application can be used in any instance where you have a large number of images which contain poor quality frames that you would like to remove.
 ### Loading images